OhiozojeAugustina/Glory/README.md

 # Glory
-This resume created for Miss Glory Ohiozoje Omobume for her fashion internship application.
+This resume was created for Miss Glory Ohiozoje Omobume for her fashion internship application.